Aisha Thalia Shows Off Insane Curves In Skimpy Orange Bathing Suit

 “You are admirable and gracious,” declared a fourth individual.

 Aisha frequently serves bold fashion looks on social media.
 On July 22, she wowed users when she rocked a minuscule leopard-print bikini that showcased her figure, per The Inquisitr.
-That video proved to be popular, garnering more than 20,000 likes.
+That video post proved to be popular, garnering more than 20,000 likes.